cat _posts/2020-04-07-android-infection-the-new-way.md

 The benefits of the new approach

-- Without making changes to the original DEX files
+3. Without modifying the original DEX files.

 NOX player 6.6.0.8006-7.1.2700200616, Android 7.1.2 (API 25), ARMv7-32